Skip to main content

 XGIMI / XGIMI

-The XGIMI Mogo 3 Pro doesn’t have an HDMI port and relies on wireless connections, so it’s not ideal for dispersed camping without signal.
-But even the smallest amount of data and a phone’s wifi hotspot will do, so I found it worked in most outdoor areas.
+The XGIMI Mogo 3 Pro has a mini-HDMI port if you want to camp it to a laptop or phone, perfect for dispersed camping or any other activity where signal may be sparse.
+But even the smallest amount of data and a phone’s wifi hotspot will do for a wireless setup, and I’ve found that the projector works great in most outdoor areas.
 Even in the woods, in low signal, I could stream media without any lag or disconnections.

 With this minimal outdoor setup, I felt safer without precarious cords running on the ground from my laptop to the device.
 I didn’t worry about tripping or a bit of light rain with fewer components involved.
 I also had more freedom when placing the projector in the perfect location at my campsite.